3.2. Exception Messages¶

 program will crash.
 It’s our job to make sure that we catch exceptions

 before they cause a crash.
-We will see how to do this soon.
+We will see how to do this later in this chapter.

 at Exception.exception(Exception.java:9)